Macula-Systems-LLC/purview-automation/purview-import.md

 > `--enums`
 >
-> List enums for use in the add data product terms relationship creation template
+> List enums for use in the add data product terms relationship creation template ⚡ List enums for use in the data products term relationship creation template ⚡

 > `--file <FILE>`
 >
-> The csv file that contains the data to import
+> The csv file that contains the data to import ⚡ The file that contains the data products and terms to create ⚡

 > `--dry-run false`
 >
-> specifying whether a command is a dry run or not, the default is true, and must be specified as false explicitly when the command is intended to import data
+> specifying whether a command is a dry run or not, the default is true, and must be specified as false explicitly when the command is intended to import data ⚡ Do not actually create the data product relationships (Default: True) ⚡

 *Examples:*